colorstheforce/Pokemon-Game-Corner/README.md

 # Pokemon Slot Machine

-Pokémon Slot Machine remake in Unity Engine 2D with C# by Manuel Rodríguez Matesanz.
+Pokémon Slot Machine remake in Unity Engine 2D with C# by Manuel Rodríguez Matesanz, StopTrippin, EuphoriÆ Studios, and ColorsTheForce.

-Code-Referenced from Maruno's Pokémon Essentials minigame.
+Code-Referenced from Maruno's Pokémon Essentials minigame, blobs, and more.

-Totally open source as long as credits are given.
+Credits are mandatory, All code under Licence.
+See licence File.

 - HOW TO PLAY: